saptak/saptak.github.io/_posts/2025-07-25-fine-tuning-small-llms-part1-setup-environment.md

 - setup
 - environment
 thumbnail_path: /assets/img/blog/thumbnails/2025-07-25-fine-tuning-small-llms-part1-setup-environment.jpg
-title: 'Fine-Tuning Small LLMs with Docker Desktop - Part 1: Setup and Environment'
+title: 'Fine-Tuning Small LLMs on a Desktop - Part 1: Setup and Environment'
 toc: true
 ---

 > 📚 **Reference Code Available**: All code examples from this blog series are available in the [GitHub repository](https://github.com/saptak/fine-tuning-small-llms).
 Clone it to follow along!

-# Fine-Tuning Small LLMs with Docker Desktop - Part 1: Setup and Environment
+# Fine-Tuning Small LLMs on a Desktop - Part 1: Setup and Environment

-Welcome to our comprehensive 6-part series on fine-tuning small language models using Docker Desktop!
-In this first part, we'll establish the foundation by setting up your development environment and understanding the key concepts.
+Welcome to our comprehensive 6-part series on fine-tuning small language models on a desktop!
+In this first part, I'll establish the foundation by setting up your development environment and understanding the key concepts.

 ## Series Overview